ungleich/mri-connect/README.md

     $ ./manage.py createsuperuser

-3. Check for any new changes from the People application
+3. Check for any new changes from the expert_management application

-    $ ./manage.py makemigrations people
+    $ ./manage.py makemigrations expert_management

 4. To start the backend: